-Intangible assets are recognized when it is probable that the future economic benefits that are attributable to the assets will flow to the Company and the cost of the asset can be measured reliably.
+Intangible assets are recognised when it is probable that the future economic benefits that are Company and the cost of the asset can be measured reliably.

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses.